Transforming the campus through strategic reorganizing of space creates better connections and improves the daily experience.

 Drivers of the 20-year campus master plan include academic discovery, meaningful connections with the community, and incorporating natural elements into the campus aesthetic.

-Ayers Saint Gross designed a plan that develops both the undergrad and medical campuses as mature, high-quality urban environments for education, research and patient care.
+This plan develops both the undergrad and medical campuses as mature, high-quality urban environments for education, research, and patient care.

 To accommodate increasing enrollment from 16,000 to 25,000 students, this plan identifies strategies for growth with responsible use of resources.